 To arrange an assessment interview we take a few details over the phone and then arrange a day and time for you to attend an assessment which we can usually offer within a week or two.

-If you would like to arrange an assessment interview now, or have any questions, call us on 01424 428300 during our opening hours.
+If you would like to arrange an assessment interview now, or have any questions, call us on 01424 428300 Monday to Thursday from 10am to 7pm.

 An assessment interview is a chance for you to talk about what you want to discuss in counselling, and to see if we are the right service for you.
 It lasts about 40 minutes and is totally free of charge.